 9. Inadequate safety self-checks and documentation.
 OSHA requires periodic self-checks for purposes of hazard mitigation.
 They can be conducted monthly and should be documented on some form of a checklist.
 They should include all of the areas listed above, as well as any additional items that pose a risk of illness or injury to employees.

-The CVMA Regulatory Guide is an online interactive program to assist you with your written safety plan.
-It is available to CVMA members and can be accessed on our website at www.cvma.net by searching "regulatory guide".
-We also have additional information about OSHA compliance under the Regulatory tab.
+The CVMA Guide to Cal/OSHA Compliance is an online interactive program to assist you with your written safety plan.
+It is available to CVMA members and can be accessed at cvma-watchdog.net